 African lion cubs "Mtai" and "Serafina" made their public debut in the lion habitat at the Saint Louis Zoo's Big Cat Country on May 10, 2012.
 The nearly three-month-old sisters played together and explored their habitat under the watchful eye of their zookeepers.
-Because of ongoing lion family introductions behind the scenes, there will be no set schedule for viewing the cubs at Big Cat Country.
-As introductions progress, the cubs will make more frequent appearances.

 The cubs were moved from the Emerson Children’s Zoo nursery to Big Cat Country when they were about two months old.
 At almost three months old, they now weigh about 30 pounds each, and each eats about two pounds of meat a day.
 Since shortly after their birth, the cubs have been gradually introduced to their mother Cabara, father Ingozi and sister Imani through a mesh or “howdy” gate behind the scenes.